 2. Supported Analytical Research

-Researchers have the opportunity of a ‘hands on’ approach (undergraduates, post-graduates, prinicipal investigators) in the preparation and analysis of their own samples.
-This will allow them to gain valuable experience and training in the use and operation of the analytical instruments, data processing and interpretation.
+Researchers have the opportunity of a ‘hands on’ approach (undergraduates, post-graduates, resaerchers) for the preparation, instrument analysis and software data handling of their own samples.
+This training opportunity allows individuals to gain valuable experience and understanding in the use and operation of analytical instruments, data handling and interpretation.

 3. Open Access

-Researchers who are confident and experienced have the opportunity to prepare and analyse their own samples, interpret data and report results.
-This is for researchers who require access to specialised instrumentation but require minimal support from facility staff.
+Researchers who are confident and experienced have the opportunity to prepare and analyse their own samples, interpret data and report results in the laboratory.
+This is for researchers who require access to specialised instrumentation but require minimal support from the team.